-The Ryder Cup is still around six months away as the United States travel across the pond to try and defend the trophy at Le Golf National in Paris.
+The Ryder Cup is still just under three months away as the United States travel across the pond to try and defend the trophy at Le Golf National in Paris.

 Thomas Bjorn has been handed the task of trying to guide Europe to success on home soil after they suffered a first defeat since 2008 in going down 17-11 at Hazeltine in October 2016.

 Jim Furyk's men are favourites at 1/1 to win in Europe's backyard and the hosts have made changes to the selection process in a bid to make sure they have the best chance of beating the odds as they sit at 5/4 in the Easyodds betting to lift the trophy.

 Bjorn will again have his eight automatic qualifiers in France, but will also have four captain's picks for the first time after an extra one was added ahead of the 2018 tournament.

 There will also be more points made available in the latter stages of qualifying to try and ensure that those players in hot form are the ones who force their way into the reckoning.

 With the US Masters up next week, we take an early check of the Easyodds odds on who will be in the European team attempting to stop them.

 Team Europe to win outright @ 6/5 - BET NOW